brianrwheatley/final-baseball-war-stats/README.md

 By categorizing injuries and different player positions, we could possibly observe if there are specific injuries we’d expect to impact players in a consistent way.

+Using our neural model, we could also further build on the analysis to predict a player's recovery time based on the type of injury, as well possibly predicting a player's WAR number following the injury.

 Our modeling doesn’t fully consider a player’s team or the player’s salary when predicting WAR recovery.
 Further analysis may show correlation between how well a team is funded and recovery time after injury.